 In Stoke, I presented weekly shows at both stations.
 In my second year I became the Technical Manager of both the student radio station and the university's annual RSL, Cre8 Radio.
 We covered weekly sports coverage, several live OBs which included gameshows, Students' Union election coverage, charity events, the annual Tour Series cycle race through Hanley City Centre and the 2012 Olympic Torch Relay through the area.

 In Summer 2013 & 2017, I was the Station Manager of Poacher FM at Lincolnshire's Poacher International Scout & Guide Camp.
 This involved organising the Ofcom licences for broadcast, managing a volunteer team of broadcasters and working with the on-site management to ensure the content was suitable for the attendees.

-For six years, I've worked on One Sound FM at Lincoln's One Event (formerly Grapevine), after a stint there in 2010 and 2011.
-I've presented the dinnertime and created the imaging for the station and managed the on-air team for the 2015 & 2016 broadcasts I was station manager.
+For several years, I've worked on One Sound FM at Lincoln's One Event (formerly Grapevine).
+Over the years I've presented the dinnertime show, breakfast show and created the imaging for the station and managed the on-air team for the 2015 & 2016 broadcasts I was station manager.

 I've enjoyed doing logo animations for events, timelapses, live studio vision mixing, lower thirds and other opening titles.